 Everitt and Metzger left E-M-F in 1909 to build a new car and Flanders joined them shortly after.
 At first the new company was called the Metzger Company, then the Everitt Motor Company and finally the Flanders Motor Company in 1912.
 They only built a few cars before Flanders left the company to help Benjamin Briscoe save the failing United States Motors Company.

-Click on column names to sort listings - Flanders
+All Classified Ads - Click on column names to sort listings - Flanders

 Enter keywords (Ex: 1957 chevy, black) or filters